 Designed for professionals with approximately 10+ years of industry experience, this program assists in preparing its members to take the next steps in their commercial real estate careers by providing the opportunity for personal development and to build management, negotiation, presentation, and other essential skills.

-The NED Program will lead its dedicated cohort of 20 participants through a personal development journey beginning in January and ending in June of each year.
+The NED Program will lead its dedicated cohort of 20 participants through a personal development journey beginning in May and ending in December of each year, with a two month break to implement new skills learned in real world scenarios.
 The six sessions will feature three overnight retreats, interspersed with three skill building workshops, small group virtual check-ins, assignments, and optional coaching.

 Leaders today need increasingly sophisticated and agile mindsets characterized by maturity in perspective taking, the ability to deal with uncertainty and ambiguity, comfort with challenging assumptions in self and others and the capacity to learn and integrate new understanding.